We are open for Hybrid Worship - 10am Sundays!

 (2) to participate in the dismantling of structural racism, and

 The VFPC Session spent many months discerning in response to this invitation, and was compelled unanimously at the June 2019 Session meeting to accept the challenge.
-A new "Matthew 25 Committee" was initiated by the Session, and has been tasked with helping us as a congregation to grow in vitality so that we are strengthened for our mission, and to discern how we might respond as a congregation with loving action to the least of our neighbors who are affected by the systemic social ills of racism and poverty.
+The Sent to Serve Committee is helping us grow in vitality as a congregration so that we are strengthened for our mission.
+The Committee leads us in discerning how we might respond as a congregation with loving action to the least of our neighbors who are affected by the systemic social ills of racism and poverty.